arhom17/ProjectsRhomberg/Soccer Analytics/README.md

 # Soccer Analytics

-# A collection of file relating to the statistical soccer program.
+A collection of files relating to the statistical soccer program.

 The SSP code file contains the code I wrote in C++ for the soccer computer program.